BenLauwens/ThinkJulia.jl/docs/src/chap04.md

 1. Draw a stack diagram that shows the state of the program while executing `circle(🐢, radius)`.
 You can do the arithmetic by hand or add print statements to the code.

 2. The version of `arc` in Section 4.7 is not very accurate because the linear approximation of the circle is always outside the true circle.
-As a result, the Turtle ends up a few pixels away from the correct destination.
+As a result, the turtle ends up a few pixels away from the correct destination.
 My solution shows a way to reduce the effect of this error.
 Read the code and see if it makes sense to you.
 If you draw a diagram, you might see how it works.

 ```julia
 """